elefontpress/rwd-grid-example/readme.md

 Having an nth-child-based grid is great during the wireframing and design process because of all the speed and flexibility it provides in achieving layouts.
 With a finished site design, though, there often won't be that many layouts to account for, so this seems like a fairly sane approach to get IE working.

+## 12 or 16?

+The grid file also has variables for a 16-column layout commented out.
+Feel free to exchange those for the 12-column variables.
+The advantage of 12-column is, of course, that you you can easily achieve equal-width 3 or 4 column layouts.
+With a 16-column grid you lose the equal width 3-column option, but your grid is a little more granular.
+With a little more work, a well-implemented 16-column grid can lead to some really cool asymmetrical layouts.

 Enjoy!